kiran/kiran.github.io/_drafts/scuba-diving-into-data-at-facebook.md

 This load balancing is likely inspired by https://www.eecs.harvard.edu/~michaelm/postscripts/mythesis.pdf

 Aggregation of this data happens when you query it.
 I guess this is the ~one use case where your writes are likely to outweigh your reads significantly?
+This is also possible because they're okay dropping data on some machines.

+they're sending data out in batches, so you might miss specific _batches_ of data.
+You're not dropping random batches.

 ## data ingestion path